lookit/lookit-docs/docs/source/tutorial-first-study.rst

 You may have noticed that below your thumbnail and basic study info, there's a section about the "status" of your study.
 This section is where you will submit your study for approval by Lookit staff when it's ready, and start and stop data collection.

-This section also shows whether your "experiment runner" and "preview runner" are "built" yet.
+This section also shows whether your "experiment runner" is "built" yet.
 You should see a bar like this:

 .. image:: _static/img/tutorial/dependencies_not_built.png
     :alt: Dependency status area

-Click the "Build preview runner" button.
-You should see a notification at the top of the screen like this:
+Click the "Build experiment runner" button.
+You should see a notification at the top of the screen, something like this:

 .. image:: _static/img/tutorial/scheduled_for_preview.png
     :alt: Scheduled for build notification

-What are these "runners"?
+What is this "experiment runner"?
 When you create a study on Lookit, you specify what types of pages or "frames" to use, and provide parameters for each - for example you supply the text for an instructions page, videos or images to show in a preferential looking trial, audio and images for a storybook page, and so on.
 The Lookit frame player interprets this information and turns it into an interactive study families can participate in.
 There's code behind the scenes, which you don't have to deal with, to handle that interpretation and to make each page "go" (saying what each button should do and what data to collect, arranging and starting/stopping video, etc.) Rather than all studies sharing that code, each study gets its own siloed little environment called a Docker image where it will run.

-When you click "Build experiment runner" or "build preview runner," you are creating that Docker image (for your actual study or for previewing your study, respectively) and installing all the necessary code on it - the Lookit frameplayer and the other libraries it depends on.
+When you click "Build experiment runner," you are creating that Docker image and installing all the necessary code on it - the Lookit frameplayer and the other libraries it depends on.
 This way, as we continue expanding the Lookit frameplayer code, your study will continue to run exactly as you initially designed and tested it, unless you choose to update what code your study uses and build dependencies again - for instance to take advantage of a new feature or a bug fix.
 You also have the advanced option of telling Lookit to use your own code instead of the standard Lookit code - for instance if your work needs a very specialized type of test trial that you want to write your own frame for.

-It will probably take about 10 minutes to build the preview runner (you can wait for the email or refresh the page to see if it's done yet).
+It will probably take about 10 minutes to build the experiment runner (you can wait for the email or refresh the page to see if it's done yet).

 While you're waiting, go read :ref:`section on the JSON format<JSON Overview>`, which you will need for the next step.